ngx-formly/ngx-formly/demo/src/app/guides/properties-options.md

 ### resetModel and updateInitialValue

 This also receives the methods `resetModel` and `updateInitialValue` which will invoke all of the field's resetModel and updateInitialValue respectively.

-### fieldTransform

-Allows you to modify/convert the fields before Formly handles them or validates them.